sinclairzx81/hammer/readme.md

 ```bash
 $ hammer task print "Hello World"
 ```
-You can use tasks to orchestrate concurrent workflows.
+You can use tasks to orchestrate builds in parallel.
 The following starts `serve` and `run` processes in parallel.
 ```typescript
 import { shell } from '@sinclair/hammer'